manisha-goyal/markov-process-solver/README.md

 ## Implementation Details

-he solver implements the algorithm as described, utilizing value iteration to compute state values and greedy policy computation to derive an optimal policy based on the current values.
+The solver implements the algorithm as described, utilizing value iteration to compute state values and greedy policy computation to derive an optimal policy based on the current values.
 Error handling is included for invalid probability sums and other input inconsistencies.

 ### Value Iteration